 Update: This offer for the Citi Prestige® Card has expired.
 Learn more about the current offers here.

-While the card has a $450 annual fee, the three complimentary nights along with some of the other perks make this card extremely lucrative.
+While the The Ritz-Carlton™ Card has a $450 annual fee, some of the perks make this card extremely lucrative.

 One of the benefits of the card that is worth understanding is the $300 annual travel credit.